saurabhsrivastav/spring-boot/README.md

 3. [Test](#test)

-## Q1 What is Spring Boot?
+## Q1: What is Spring Boot?
 Why did you use Spring boot in Project ?
 Why NOT Spring ?

+Answer:
-Ans: * It's Spring Module gives production ready app feature
+* Spring boot is open-source and it's spring module which gives us production ready app feature
-     * It's used for **RAD** (Rapid Application development)
+* It's used for **RAD** (Rapid Application development) build using spring framework with extra support of auto-configuration and embadded application server (tomcat, jetty)
+* It helps us to create efficient fast stand-alone application which which you can just run it basicaly removes lots of configurations and dependency
+* We have to concentrate only on business logic, forget about configuration
 *

 ## Annotations